There are 133 articles in this category.

 One of the best parts about being an athlete at regionals is the support from your box or fellow competitors, said 2014 Games qualifier Sheila Barden.

 “If you’re first you get a couple cheers from the crowd,” Barden said.
 “When you’re last, you have everybody with… Continue Reading

 The Australia Regional brought a weekend of surprises.
 While Games veterans Ruth Anderson Horrell and Chad Mackay failed to qualify, returning competitor Denae Brown took first overall for the women, and Rob Forte stood atop the men’s podium for the second consecutive year.

 Games spots were up for grabs all weekend.

-“When you look at this Leaderboard, it’s becoming very clear that Australia is just as competitive as any other region out… Continue Reading
+“When you look at this Leaderboard, it’s becoming very clear that Australia is just as competitive as any other… Continue Reading

 The 2014 Mid Atlantic Regional went down in Fairfax, Virginia, during the third week of regional competition.
 The region ultimately sent one man and one woman to the CrossFit Games for the sixth consecutive time.

 After expecting to be disappointed on Day 1, Christy Adkins looked to make up ground on Day 2.